 After 10 years of experience in different healthcare-related corporate and NGO roles, I am now studying for a Master in Public Health, specialized in Health Systems Administration and Global Health Leadership.

 In the site’s main blog I am sharing articles, reviews, and reflections about medicine, technology, industry and society.
-I don’t have a specific goal (yet?), other than to think more actively about these topics which I find both fascinating and important.
-Reading books or articles, or following an online course is interesting, but writing allows me to engage more with the material, and might allow also to exchange thoughts with others.
+I don’t have a specific goal, other than to think more actively about these topics which I find both fascinating and important.
+Reading books or articles is interesting, but writing allows me to engage more with the material, and might allow also to exchange thoughts with others.

 I suffer from resource-hoarding disease!
 The other pages collect some resources which I used a lot at different moments in time between 2010 and today.
 So they are not all up to date, but may be useful to someone…